Accelerating Quadratic Transform and WMMSE: Abstract

 \section{Abstract}

-Fractional programming (FP) plays an important role in information science because of the Cram\'{e}r-Rao bound, the Fisher information, and the signal-to-interference-plus-noise ratio (SINR).
-A state-of-the-art method called the quadratic transform has been extensively used to address the FP problems.
-This work aims to accelerate the quadratic transform-based iterative optimization via gradient projection and extrapolation.
-The main contributions of this work are three-fold.
-First, we relate the quadratic transform to the gradient projection, thereby eliminating the matrix inverse operation from the iterative optimization; our result generalizes the weighted sum-of-rates (WSR) maximization algorithm in \cite{ZP_MM+} to a wide range of FP problems.
-Second, based on this connection to gradient projection, we incorporate Nesterov's extrapolation strategy \cite{Nesterov_book} into the quadratic transform so as to accelerate the convergence of the iterative optimization.
-Third, from a minorization-maximization (MM) point of view, we examine the convergence rates of the conventional quadratic transform methods---which include the weighted minimum mean square error (WMMSE) algorithm as a special case---and the proposed accelerated ones.
-Moreover, we illustrate the practical use of the accelerated quadratic transform in two popular application cases of future wireless networks: (i) integrated sensing and communication (ISAC) and (ii) massive multiple-input multiple-output (MIMO).
+Fractional programming (FP) arises in various communications and signal processing problems because several key quantities in the field are fractionally structured, e.g., the Cram\'{e}r-Rao bound, the Fisher information, and the signal-to-interference-plus-noise ratio (SINR).
+A recently proposed method called the quadratic transform has been applied to the FP problems extensively.
+The main contributions of the present paper are two-fold.
+First, we investigate how fast the quadratic transform converges.
+To the best of our knowledge, this is the first work that analyzes the convergence rate for the quadratic transform as well as its special case the weighted minimum mean square error (WMMSE) algorithm.
+Second, we accelerate the existing quadratic transform via a novel use of Nesterov's extrapolation scheme \cite{Nesterov_book}.
+Specifically, by generalizing the minorization-maximization (MM) approach in \cite{ZP_MM+}, we establish a nontrivial connection between the quadratic transform and the gradient projection, thereby further incorporating the gradient extrapolation into the quadratic transform to make it converge more rapidly.
+Moreover, the paper showcases the practical use of the accelerated quadratic transform with two frontier wireless applications: integrated sensing and communications (ISAC) and massive multiple-input multiple-output (MIMO).